French Foreign Legion: Basic training

 Legionnaires parachute from a C-160 while training at Camp Raffalli in Corsica.

 Traditions

-As the Foreign Legion is composed of soldiers of different nationalities and backgrounds, it is necessary to develop an intense esprit de corps, which is achieved through the development of camaraderie, specific traditions, the loyalty of its legionnaires, the quality of their training, and the pride of being a soldier in an elite unit.
+As the Foreign Legion is composed of soldiers of different nationalities and backgrounds, it is necessary to develop an esprit de corps, which is achieved through the development of camaraderie, specific traditions, the loyalty of its legionnaires, the quality of their training, and the pride of being a soldier in an elite unit.

 Code of honour

 The "Legionnaire's Code of Honour" is the Legion's creed, recited in French only.
 The Code of Honour was adopted in the 1980s.